flukadocker/fluka_wsl/README.md

 The Windows Subsystem for Linux lets developers run GNU/Linux environment - including most command-line tools, utilities, and applications - directly on Windows, unmodified, without the overhead of a virtual machine.

 ## Requirements
-It only requires Windows 10 (any version) and admin rights during installation.
+It requires Windows 10 (build: 16299 [2017 Fall update] or greater) and admin rights during installation.

 ## Installation